johnnyji/jekyll_blog/_posts/2015-06-16-polymorphic-associations-in-factorygirl.markdown

 {% highlight ruby %}
 FactoryGirl.define do
   factory :student, class: Student do
     trait :trial          { subscription_status: 0 }
     trait :subscribed     { subscription_status: 1 }

-    after(:build) do |student|
-      student.account = build(:account, accountable: student)
-      student.profile = build(:profile, profileable: student)
-    end

     after(:create) do |student|
-      student.account.save!
-      student.profile.save!
+      create(:account, accountable: student)
+      create(:profile, profileable: student)
     end

   end
 end
 {% endhighlight %}
 <br>

 For the sake of scrolling, I won't create the teacher factory because it's the same idea.
-When creating the factories for the models that have the polymorphic model, you simply add on the polymorphic model in an `after(:build)` and `after(:create)` block and specify the polymorphicable to be the model the factory is for.
+When creating the factories for the models that have the polymorphic model, you simply create the polymorphic model in an `after(:create)` block and specify the polymorphicable to be the model the factory is for.

-<b>TADA.
+<strong>TADA.
 Polymorphic associations in FactoryGirl...
-Done!
+Done!</strong>